2 The Basics II: Accidentals and Beats

 Example 2.6.1.
 Beats and divisions

-If the beat is a note with a flag (e.g., an eighth note), we keep the flag.
+If the beat is a note with a flag (for example, an eighth note), we keep the flag.
 However, when two notes with flags form a beat division, we beam the flags together.

 Example 2.6.2.
 Beaming

 Since eighth notes have one flag, two eighth notes forming a beat have one beam.
 Sixteenth notes have two flags, so two sixteenth notes forming a beat have two beams.
 Beaming grouped notes is extremely helpful for musicians to quickly read music since beats are read as a unit.
-You can compare reading music to reading words: imagine reading one letter at a time as opposed to one word at a time.
+You can compare reading music to reading words: imagine reading one letter at a time instead of one word at a time.

-Each note of the division can also be divided in two, called the subdivision (beat subdivision).
+Each note of the division can also be divided into two, called the subdivision (beat subdivision).

 Example 2.6.3.
 Subdivision